CHLSS

 Children in India are cared for by licensed entities called SAAs (Specialized Adoption Agencies), and, in some cases by Child Care Institutions throughout the country.
 SAAs are licensed by the state to facilitate domestic and intercountry adoptions.
 These entities are required to maintain government-mandated standards of care.
 Children receive medical care, nutrition, and educational opportunities.
 As numerous studies have demonstrated, institutional care is not conducive to optimal development, therefore children may experience institutional-related delays.

 Like all international adoption programs, India has its own unique eligibility requirements for adoptive parents.
 At least one parent must be a U.S. Citizen in order to complete the USCIS process.
-Applicants must be available to travel to India for one or two trips, depending on the court process.
-This program is open to heterosexual couples married a minimum of two years, single women and single men.
+Applicants must be available to travel to India.
+This program is open to heterosexual couples married for a minimum of two years, single women and single men.
 Single men may only adopt boys.
 Applicants must be between the ages of 25-55; financially capable; physically, mentally, and emotionally stable, and without any life-threatening conditions.
-Families cannot have more than four children already in the home to adopt a child with special needs.
 Our India program is not currently open to applicants who are only interested in adopting siblings.

 Children’s Home Guidelines